-You can make a powerful facial mask by mixing banana peels with avocadoes.
+You can make a powerful facial mask by mixing banana peels with avocados.
 Bananas are filled with antioxidants and vitamins good for the skin.
-Prepare the avocado by cutting it in half, scraping it off from the peel and adding it a blender along with one banana peel.
+Prepare the avocado by cutting it in half, scraping it off from the peel and blending it along with one banana peel.
 After you mix well and get a paste-like consistency you can gently apply it on a clean face and let it sit for approximately 15 minutes.
 After this, wash your face with cool water.

 Honey is naturally antibacterial, which means it will prevent acne-causing bacteria to invade your pores.
 It’s full of antioxidants and helps scavenge free radicals.
 It is extremely moisturizing and soothing, so it helps create a glow, but without making your skin greasy.
 Its sticky consistency will help the mixture stay on the skin for some time, in the meantime, allowing all the nutrients to absorb into the skin.